C-Teo/Online-Retail-Simulator/README.md

 ```
 Finally, in editors like VSCode, you can just download the Coderunner extension to execute the code for you.
 # Purpose Statement
+This program allows you to simulate a simple Ecommerce System with two methods of purchase.
+You can either utilize commandst to directly order products for customers.
+Or instead utilize the cart method, and add items to a users cart before purchase.
+Shipping is done the same for both.
+Customers can be added using built-in commands.
+The database of products must be coded in directly, but it is a rather easy implimentation to be done through the program.

 # Commands
 ## Input Commands (Information Saved To Database)